Some good reasons to consider using focus groups:

 They can provide valuable consumer insights and clarity across any topic.

-- The gas energy sector with people who consume LPG for their household heating, hot water and cooking.
+- The gas energy sector with people who consume LPG for their household heating, hot water and cooking for Gas Energy Australia.

 - A qualitative consumer response to different pricing models for purchasing personalised number plates for Vic Roads.